PierzchalaPawel/PierzchalaPawel/README.md

 ### Hello World 👋
-I am an embedded software engineer, working with STM32 and ESP microcontrollers, programming mainly in C and C++.
-Additionally, I deal with PCB design.
+As a hobbyist, I delve into programming, specializing in embedded software engineering.
+I work with STM32 and ESP microcontrollers, primarily programming in C and C++.
+Additionally, I handle PCB design.

-I am also a designer of automation systems and I like to implement the projects I implement.
+I am also an automation systems designer, and I enjoy implementing the projects I design.

 Personal Website: